pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 Then to do a data QC, make sure you are still in the `tractQC` directory and enter:
 ```
-oocalc quality_control_fibers.txt
+cat quality_control_fibers.txt
 ```
 A window will pop up and you can just select **OK**.

 A spread sheet will then open up and in the example it will only contain one row, but normally each case will have a row.
 You would be mainly interested in the **TOTAL_FIBERS** and **LEN_200** columns, which count the number of total tracts and the number of the longest type of tract respectively.
 We are looking to see if any case has an abnormally low level of either of these values relative to the rest of the cases.
 The easiest way to do this would be to sort the columns and look at the lowest ones using the **Sort Ascending** or **Sort Descending** tool in the upper toolbar.

 Talk with your PI in the case where any case fails any of the QCs.